 - Fast and stable connections

 CyberGhost packs incredible VPN functionality into an attractive and simple-to-use package.
-First, their server network: numbering more than 3,500 nodes in 59 countries, you’ll be spoiled for choice in customizing your connection.
+First, their server network: numbering more than 5,500 servers in 80 countries, you’ll be spoiled for choice in customizing your connection.

 What’s more, privacy nuts love CyberGhost’s complete policy against keeping logs; in fact, they won’t even keep the email address you used to sign up on record!
 Add to that 256-bit encryption, a connection guard, and an automatic kill switch and sitting very well for your online privacy and security.